TBurchfield/recursion_theorem/README.md

 since a program that produces a program B must be more complex than program B.
 But this is intuition incorrect.

+## SELF: A machine that prints its source

 First sipser shows a special case illustrating a similar concept to the Recursion Theorem.
 He shows that a program can in fact print its own source code (or representation), by having the program SELF be composed of two parts, A and B.